Codyvanzandt/beautiful-jekyll/_posts/2020-06-14-learning-to-code.md

 ## Given All That, What Kind of Coding Should You Learn?
 You'll want to get comfortable with the [Python](https://www.python.org/) programming language.
-It's tricky to say exactly how comfortable is *comfortable*, but to use a spoken language metaphor, you should be aiming for "I can hold down a conversation" and not "I'm basically a native speaker".
+It's tricky to say exactly how comfortable is *comfortable*, but to use spoken language as a metaphor, you should be aiming for "I can hold down a conversation" and not "I'm basically a native speaker".

 A single semester-length course in Python is enough to get the fundamentals under your fingers.
 After a second course, you'll be quite comfortable with the language.